-- 1. receive the Settlement Value within 5 years of the date of death; - 2. receive the death benefit in a lump sum; or

-3. apply the death benefit to an Income Plan, with income payments beginning within one year of the date of death.
+- 1) If the Contract Owner is not a living person, then the Contract Owner must receive the Death Benefit within 5 years of the date of death. - 2) Otherwise, within 60 days of the date when the death benefit is calculated, the Contract Owner may elect to receive the Death Benefit under an Income Plan, with payments beginning within one year of the date of death.
 Income payments must be made over the life of the new Contract Owner, or a period not to exceed the life expectancy of the new Contract Owner.